-One of the most common concerns for homebuyers looking at mobile and modular homes is the question is of how safe these properties are.
+One of the most common concerns for homebuyers looking at mobile and modular homes is the question of how safe these properties are.
 Both of these home options are constructed offsite and that can lead many to distrust the safety of these homes.
 However, these fears are unfounded.
-There is no significant difference between the safety of homes built on or off site.
+There is no significant difference between the safety of homes built on or off-site.

-Mobile homes are required to have what are referred to as hurricane tie downs on all four points of the home.
+Mobile homes are required to have what is referred to as hurricane tie-downs on all four points of the home.
 These metal straps help keep the home “tied down” in the case of severe weather and should provide plenty of safety and security for the homeowner to have faith in their home standing up to severe weather conditions.

 Both modular and manufactured homes are further inspected upon installation at their sites to ensure complete safety for the home occupants.